mmichlin66/mimbl/web/guide/component-lifecycle.md

 ### After Update Phase
 During the After Update phase, Mimbl calls all functions scheduled to be called after component updates as well as all `afterUpdate` methods of the components scheduled to be updated.
 Components are free to make direct DOM changes.

-While there is no any mechanism to prevent this, the functions called during the After Update phase should not read any layout information from DOM.
-This is because, the After Update phase is executed after DOM updates have already been done and any reads of layout information will cause forced layout calculations.
+While there is no any mechanism to enforce this, the functions called during the After Update phase should not read any layout information from DOM.
+This is because, the After Update phase is executed after some DOM updates have already been done and any reads of layout information will cause forced layout calculations.

 If during the execution of the function, the component calls the `updateMe` or `callMe` methods the component update and the function invocations will be scheduled to the next tick.

-## Component Life Cycle
+## Life Cycle Methods
 Class-based components - both managed and independent ones - can implement a number of methods that are called by the Mimbl infrastructure at certain events during the component life cycle.

 The main difference between the managed and independent components in regards to the life cycle methods stems from the fact that the independent components are only updated when they call the `updateMe` method while managed components can also be updated if the parent component is updated and passes new properties to them.
 In order to be able to avoid unnecessary rendering, managed components can implement the `shouldUpdate` method, which receives the new properties and returns `true` if the component should be rendered and `false` otherwise.

 Component life cycle events occur in certain sequence when components are mounted, updated and unmounted.
 Here, *mounting* refers to the process of making the component (more precisely, the elements it renders) part of the DOM tree.
 For managed components mounting occurs right after the component instance has been created by Mimbl infrastructure.
 For independent components, the instances are created by developers and might have been created well before the component is mounted.
 The *unmounting* refers to the process of removing the component from the DOM tree.
 An unmounted instance of a managed component cannot be reused in any way - even if there is an outstanding reference that keeps this instance alive.
 Instances of unmounted independent components can be reused and mounted again.

 ### Component Mounting
 When a component was specified in the `render` method of its parent, the following sequence of events occurs: